 How many robocalls go directly to voice mail?
 (About half.)
 How many residential phones are programmed to block known telemarketing numbers?
 (No telling.)
 Of those that are answered, how many hang up?
 (About half, according to industry statistics.)
 How many other candidates are robocalling as well?
 (All of them.)

 Do the math.
-That leaves fewer than 10,000 automated calls that are given more than 10 seconds (out of a district with 400,000 registered voters).
+That leaves fewer than 10,000 automated calls that are given more than 10 seconds (out of a district with half a million registered voters!).
 And with every other candidate robocalling as well, your brilliantly-crafted appeal is rendered as little more than discordant noise to those already awash in auto-call messages.

-When you consider all of this, the cost-per-contact becomes much higher than 4 cents; perhaps 30 or 40 cents when you estimate the fraction of calls that are actually heard.
+When you consider all of this, the cost-per-contact becomes much higher than 4 cents; perhaps 40 or 50 cents when you estimate the fraction of calls that are actually heard.
 That puts robocalling in the same price range as direct mail.
-With much less effect.

 That will get you noticed!